HubiRa/gfog/README.md

 1. Curiosity Loss

-   **OptimGan** often stalled before reaching a solution.
-This is counter intuitive — one might expect a GAN to explore and even discover multiple solutions.
+   **OptimGan** frequently stalled before converging, despite expectations that a GAN would explore and potentially uncover multiple solutions.
    **GFog** adds a curiosity loss that encourages exploration and often leads to discovering multiple solutions.

 2. Hierarchically Sorted Buffer